gusriobr/IACapstone/README.md

 This is the final report for capstone project of IBM Advanced Data Science Course.

 # Use Case
 I work in a goberment body in a region of Spain that provides services and IT assistance to farmers.
 We are specially focused on developing decission support tools for different agricultural purposes.
-In one of this tools, it would be in a great help to have a model that could predict the next year land usage for a given area.
+In one of this tools, it would be in a great help to have a model that could predict the next year land usage for a given area base on historical data.

-The idea of the project is that the farmer uses his land in a cyclical way, using patterns, if we can recognize these patterns, we could know which crop is the most likely to use the following year, or the 2-3 crops with the most probability.
+The idea behind the project is that the farmer uses his land in a cyclical way, using patterns, if we can recognize these patterns, we could know which crop is the most likely to be used the following year, or at least the 2-3 crops with the most probability.
-This cyclical use of crops is a common practice to leave the land uncultivated one year out of three, to avoid problems with pests, fertilizers, etc. In other cases, there are static crops that generally do not vary (trees, olive, vineyard).
+In this cyclical use of crops, is a common practice, for example, to leave the land uncultivated one year out of three, to avoid problems with pests, fertilizers, etc. In other cases, there are static crops that generally do not vary (trees, olive, vineyard).
-The model does not intend to train a specific case of a farmer, we try to see if, taking a very high number of use cases, we can extract the generality of the patterns of use of the crops and given a sequence of years, we can know what the most likely crop for the following year.
+The model does not intend to train a specific case of a farmer, we try to see if, taking a very high number of use cases, we can extract the generality of the patterns of crop usage and given a sequence of years, we can know the most likely crop for the following year.

 As a first attempt, we gathered the last 9 years history for around 2M points tagging for each year the crop code, hoping that we can apply some LSTM network to predict the next year crop code.